 How does it work?

-At Great College Fit, rising seniors work one-on-one with their college counselor over a period of months, usually beginning in spring of the junior year.
-Each college counseling session is spent moving through the steps of our comprehensive proprietary program.
+At Great College Fit, rising seniors work one-on-one with their college counselor over a period of months, usually beginning in the spring of the junior year.
+Each virtual college counseling session is spent moving through the steps of our comprehensive proprietary program.
 Our comprehensive college counseling program breaks down the overwhelming process of applying (determining student needs/wants, researching colleges, assessing admissions probability and submitting applications) into manageable steps.
 After determining multiple right fit colleges (we always focus on finding fit in three main areas: financial, social and academic) our students are supported through every step of the application process.
 Parents receive on-going communication throughout the process and students receive personalized guidance and support even after they are admitted and enroll in college.